 Some hotels have an exchange office and there are numerous exchange kiosks (обмін валют) scattered along main streets and within markets (though not as many as there once were).
 Rates vary very little and none charge commission.

-Tipping is rare in Ukraine.
+Tipping is common, but by no means obligatory.
 Round up the price to the nearest 10uah or 50uah if you want to give a little extra.
-Leaving 10% of the bill would surprise many waiters and your money might be returned in the belief you had inadvertently overpaid!

 Opening hours are consistent throughout the year with very few seasonal variations.
 Lunch breaks (1pm to 2pm or 2pm to 3pm) are an all-too-common throwback to Soviet days.
 Sunday closing is rare.